greyfox199/udmbackup-py/README.md

 Requirements:
 -Assumes root level access to the udm device
 -Assumes auto backups have been configured on the udm device itself
--Assumes remote host path can run python scripts (has only been tested on linux/ubuntu) -assumes the python3-pip OS package is installed -assumes the scp python module has been installed -assumes the paramiko python module has been installed -Assumes scheduling is done via cron
+-Assumes remote host path can run python scripts (has only been tested on linux/ubuntu)
+-Assumes the python3-pip OS package is installed
+-Assumes the scp python module has been installed
+-Assumes the paramiko python module has been installed
+-Assumes scheduling is done via cron

 # install